 Quick-Det Flash Grenade

 A variant of the Flash Grenade.
-It has a shorter fuse timer of 1.5 seconds, but it doesn’t affect enemy Cone of Fire.
+It has a shorter fuse timer of 1.5 seconds, but it doesn’t affect enemy Cone of Fire, and lasts only a couple of seconds.

 Quick-Det Flash Grenades give a nearly instant result, which makes them more interesting than standard frags for infantry combat.
 It’s also much harder to accidentally hit breaching friendlies.